codehsbooks/apjava/Programming-with-Karel/for-loops.md

 }
 ```

 This piece of code says the variable `i` will start with the value 0.
 Then, as long as `i < count`, the code you want repeated will execute.
-The variable `i` increases by one after every time the code is executed, since we have `i++`.
+The `i++` part specifies how `i` will change after every iteration.  `i++` means add one to the value of `i` after each time the program does everything between the curly braces.

 Let's make Karel put down 5 balls.
 In this case, `count` will be 5, because we want something to happen 5 times.
 The code inside of the for loop will be `putBall()` because that's what we want to happen 5 times.
 The for loop looks like this: